Minnesota Twins at Miami Marlins game preview

 BOTTOM LINE

-Miami heads into the matchup fresh off a strong showing by Zac Gallen.
-Gallen threw seven innings, surrendering two runs on four hits with eight strikeouts against Minnesota.
+Minnesota heads into the matchup after a strong showing by Jose Berrios.
+Berrios threw seven innings, giving up zero runs on two hits with 11 strikeouts against Miami.

-The Marlins are 21-34 in home games.
-Miami has a team on-base percentage of .292, last in the National League.
-Garrett Cooper leads the lineup with a mark of .362.
+The Marlins are 21-35 in home games.
+Miami ranks last in the National League in hitting with a .237 batting average.
+Garrett Cooper leads the team with an average of .293.

-The Twins are 34-20 on the road.
-The Minnesota pitching staff as a whole has an ERA of 4.03.
-Jose Berrios leads the team with a 2.94 earned run average.
-The Twins won the last meeting 2-1.
-Jake Odorizzi earned his 12th victory and Byron Buxton went 1-for-3 with a home run and an RBI for Minnesota.
-Zac Gallen took his third loss for Miami.
+The Twins have gone 35-20 away from home.
+Minnesota has hit an MLB-leading 209 home runs this season, Max Kepler leads the club with 29 homers.
+The Twins won the last meeting 7-4.
+Jose Berrios earned his 10th victory and Mitch Garver went 2-for-5 with a home run and three RBIs for Minnesota.
+Sandy Alcantara registered his 10th loss for Miami.

 TOP PERFORMERS

-Brian Anderson leads the Marlins with 15 home runs and is batting .245.
-Miguel Rojas is 10-for-27 with three home runs and four RBIs over the last 10 games for Miami.
+Brian Anderson leads the Marlins with 52 RBIs and is batting .245.
+Miguel Rojas is 11-for-29 with three home runs and four RBIs over the last 10 games for Miami.

-Jorge Polanco leads the Twins with 128 hits and has 52 RBIs.
-Nelson Cruz is 14-for-37 with a double, eight home runs and 14 RBIs over the last 10 games for Minnesota.
+Kepler leads the Twins with 53 extra base hits and is slugging .546.
+Nelson Cruz is 13-for-34 with a double, seven home runs and 13 RBIs over the last 10 games for Minnesota.

 LAST 10 GAMES